-Final Internship Research Report - Written Communication Rubric: The areas of Context and Purpose for Writing, Content Development, and Sources and Evidence show consistently high scores, with students scoring above the criteria for success (average of 3.0 or higher out of 4.0) in all 13 semesters.
-Scores in the area of Genre and Disciplinary Conventions exceeded the criteria for success in 12 of the 13 semesters, with the last eight semesters above 3.0.
-Scores in the area of Control of Syntax and Mechanics exceeded the criteria for success in 12 of the 13 semesters, with the last eight semesters above 3.0.
+Final Internship Research Report - Written Communication Rubric: The areas of Context and Purpose for Writing, Content Development, and Sources and Evidence show consistently high scores, with students scoring above the criteria for success (average of 3.0 or higher out of 4.0) in all 16 semesters.
+Scores in the Genre and Disciplinary Conventions exceeded the criteria for success in 15 of the 16 semesters, with the last 13 semesters above 3.0.
+Scores in Control of Syntax and Mechanics exceeded the criteria for success in 13 of the 16 semesters.
+The Spring 2024 score in this area fell slightly below 3.0 with a score of 2.98, but otherwise, the last 12 semesters have exceeded the criteria for success.

-Final Internship Research Report - Information Literacy Rubric: The criteria for success (average of 3.0 or higher out of 4.0) was met in each of the 13 semesters on four of the rubric criteria areas, Determine the Extent of Information Needed, Access the Needed Information, Critically Evaluate Info and Sources, and Use Information Effectively to Accomplish a Specific Purpose.
-The criteria for success were met in 12 of the 13 semesters on the rubric criteria areas of Access and Use of Information Ethically and Legally.
+Final Internship Research Report - Information Literacy Rubric: To better reflect the assessment assignment, the rubric was revised slightly in Spring 2024, and the criteria of "Determine the Extent of the Information Needed" was eliminated.
+The criteria for success (average of 3.0 or higher out of 4.0) were met in each of the 16 semesters on three rubric criteria areas: Determine the Extent of Information Needed, Access the Needed Information, and Critically Evaluate Info and Sources.
+In the summer of 2024, the criteria for success were not met in Use of Information to Accomplish Purpose and Access and Use of Information Ethically and Legally.
+This appears to be an outlier, as the criteria for success were met in 15 of the 16 semesters in the Use Information to Accomplish Purpose section and 14 of the 16 semesters in the Access and Use of Information Ethically and Legally section.